jinndi/wg-easy-breezy/README-en.md

 curl -fsSLO -H "Cache-Control: no-cache" -H "Pragma: no-cache" https://raw.githubusercontent.com/jinndi/wg-easy-breezy/main/wg-easy-breezy && bash wg-easy-breezy
 ```

-Follow the instructions on the screen.
-There will be requests for data entry:
+Follow the on-screen instructions.
+You will be prompted to enter the following:

 - **Installation mode**
   Choose one of the following: